adambarry/Home-Assistant-controlled-underfloor-heating/README.md

 }}
 ```

-Include a line for each wall plug.
+Include a line for each relay.

 Actions:
 1. Add action: `Call service`